On This Page

 - The timing and location of the formal commitment hearing and who can attend

-- How long a commitment order signed by the judge stands before another hearing is necessary to keep a person in the hospital
+- How long a commitment order signed by the judge can last before another hearing is necessary to keep a person in the hospital

 The most important things to know about how commitment works in your state are who can initiate the process and how.